 These developments, which are pending permission, are either sufficiently distant and visually separate from the site of the Proposed RBSF Component, and/or have intervening road infrastructure (i.e. R135 and N2) so as to ensure that they will not give rise to potential for significant cumulative landscape or visual effects.
-At over 5 km distant, there is no landscape or visual relationship between the Proposed RBSF Components at Dublin Airport.
+At over 5 km distant, there is no landscape or visual relationship between the Proposed RBSF Component site and proposed developments at Dublin Airport.